BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Related Work and Discussion

-Noise can be added to the fingerprint through various differential privacy mechanisms~\citep{warner1965randomized, Wang2017Locally, bhowmick2018protection, rappor, feyisetan2021private, vadhan2021concurrent, carvalho2021brr, bollegala2023neighbourhood, xie2024differentially, meehan2022sentence, asi2022optimal, du2023sanitizing, bittau2017prochlo, fanti2016building, hsu2014differential, near_abuah_2021, fioretto2024differential, dwork2014algorithmic, pmlr-v80-balle18a, NIPS2017_253614bb, hu2024sok}. \tool utilizes foundational work of Randomized Response mechanism~\citep{warner1965randomized}.
+{\textbf{Differential Privacy.}} Noise can be added to the fingerprint through various differential privacy mechanisms~\cite{warner1965randomized, Wang2017Locally, bhowmick2018protection, rappor, feyisetan2021private, vadhan2021concurrent, carvalho2021brr, bollegala2023neighbourhood, xie2024differentially, meehan2022sentence, asi2022optimal, du2023sanitizing, bittau2017prochlo, fanti2016building, hsu2014differential, near_abuah_2021, fioretto2024differential, dwork2014algorithmic, pmlr-v80-balle18a, NIPS2017_253614bb, hu2024sok}. \tool utilizes foundational work of Randomized Response mechanism~\cite{warner1965randomized}.
 Assessing the impact of other DP mechanisms and global differential privacy on the overall privacy guarantees is an important direction for future research.
 We did not formulate the privacy utility trade off as an optimization problem.
-Readers may consult existing literature on this topic~\citep{near_abuah_2021, Wang2017Locally, dwork2014algorithmic, fioretto2024differential}.
+Readers may consult existing literature on this topic~\cite{near_abuah_2021, Wang2017Locally, dwork2014algorithmic, fioretto2024differential}.
 However, in our experiments, we empirically evaluated conditions ranging from extreme privacy, where accuracy approaches zero, to moderate and weak privacy.
 Each organization has specific privacy policies, and we do not recommend a particular differential privacy budget.
 Organizations should work with their privacy teams to select an appropriate budget based on their guidelines.
-Note we do not claim any novelty in the individual techniques used in \tool. \emph{Our primary contribution is the proposal of the first threat intelligence system for prompt injection threat correlation.
-We integrate insights from data anonymization, natural language processing, quantization, and differential privacy to design a practical and deployable threat intelligence system.} This work constitutes an initial step in the field, and we hope it will inspire further research in cross-service threat intelligence for LLM misuse.